Case study: Stone floors revive Brighton manor house

 For the basement level of the manor house, which includes an impressive boot room, large walkways and utility areas, an equally hardworking stone floor was specified.

-Our Manoir Brown French limestone is subtly aged with brown and beige tones throughout – perfect for bringing warmth to the large open areas in the lower ground floor of the house.
+Our Antiqued French limestone is subtly aged with buff and beige tones throughout – perfect for bringing warmth to the large open areas in the lower ground floor of the house.
 This stone is also very hard and extremely durable, allowing it to easily withstand the muddy boots, paws and everything else life in the countryside can throw at it.

 Our stone floors were the perfect fit for this historic manor house, ensuring the style and era of the property near Brighton were honoured throughout its refurbishment.
 We worked with our clients to ensure the right materials were installed, both in terms of aesthetics and functionality.